BMW has released a teaser image of the new G81 M3 Touring. And that is big news. Very big indeed…… In terms of boot space.

 Like the coupe and sedan, the M3 Touring is expected to come with a 3.0L twin turbocharged straight-six, the same S58 powerplant found in the current X3 and X4M, putting out an estimated 473 horsepower (and probably more for the competition model).
 That puts it up against the likes of the Mercedes-Benz C63(S) AMG Wagon and the Audi RS4 Avant.

-Just like the upcoming M3 sedan, the M3 Touring is also rumoured to have an AWD system that can be calibrated to send all power to the rear wheel, like the outgoing M5.
+Just like the upcoming M3 sedan, the M3 Touring is also rumoured to have an AWD system that can be calibrated to send all power to the rear wheels, like the outgoing M5.
 The dual clutch 7-speed transmission is also expected to stay, albeit with a few revisions to improve shift times.
 Or maybe there’ll be an option for a stick and a third pedal like its brethren.
 Who knows?

 No word yet on when the BMW M3 touring will be released.
 Either in September with its coupe and sedan siblings, or next year with the M4 convertible.
 But whenever it may be, Mercedes AMG and Audi RS had better watch their backs.
 A new performance wagon is coming to town.